Transmissions sound art residency exchange

 The North Norwegian Art Centre (NNKS) located in Svolvær, Lofoten is a regional centre for contemporary art, comprising the entire region of Northern Norway.
 It carries out an extensive range of activities, curating exhibitions, commissioning works and projects by artists in the whole region and runs the NNKS AiR program in the NNKS owned building, Kunstnerhuset.
 NNKS organises and owns the art biennial Lofoten International Art Festival (LIAF), is an advisor for public and private organisations, distributes a number of artist's grants and initiates different discursive activities and an educational program of visual art.
 The NNKS AiR program has initiated artist led thematic workshops establishing temporary communities of international, peer-to-peer platforms for learning and sharing between professional often cross- generations artists aims to support professional artists in their long-term processes and in-depth work.
 NNKS has collaborated with several partner institutions and hosted sound based works highlighting sound based practices.
 Most comprehensively with the Lofoten Sound Art Symposium which assembled international sound artists to present and exchange throughout four days and nights with live performances, talks and sound installations.

-The activity is organised in the framework of the Transmissions project, supported by EEA Grants 2014-2021.
-The project is coordinated by ONASSIS STEGI (Greece) in partnership with Ultima Oslo Contemporary Music Festival (Norway).
-And Organized by Syros Sound Meetings (Greece) & North Norwegian Art Centre (Norway)
+The residency is co-organized by Syros Sound Meetings (Greece) & North Norwegian Arts Centre (Norway and is part of the Transmissions project, supported by the EEA Grants program and the Norwegian Financial Mechanisms 2014–2021.
+Transmissions is coordinated by ONASSIS STEGI (Greece) in partnership with Ultima Oslo Contemporary Music Festival (Norway).